dgwnu/fuseki-service/README.md

 <a href="https://github.com/Unitech/pm2">
     <img
         src="https://raw.githubusercontent.com/Unitech/pm2/development/pres/pm2-v4.png"
-        width="10%"
+        width="8%"
     />
 </a>
-is used to create a permanent background service.
+is used to start Fuseki as a permanent background service.

 ## Install